weaviate/weaviate-io/developers/weaviate/model-providers/aws/generative.md

 ### Bedrock

-For Bedrock, you must provide the model name in the vectorizer configuration.
+For Bedrock, you must provide the model name in the generative AI configuration.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">